 So if you need to go potty, go potty.
 If your boss docks your pay or forces you to punch out to do so, give our wage and hour attorneys a call.

-If you believe that your employer is not paying you all of your lawfully earned wages or for all of your overtime compensation at a rate of one and half times your normal wages as requires under the Federal Fair Labor Standards Act or Ohio Fair Labor Standards Act, contact the attorneys at The Spitz Law Firm today for a free and confidential initial consultation.
-The wage and hour lawyers at The Spitz Law Firm will provide you with the best options for your pay dispute or failure to pay overtime situation.
-If you even think that you may be entitled to pay that is being withheld from you, call (216) 291-4744.
+If you believe that your employer is not paying you all of your lawfully earned wages or for all of your overtime compensation at a rate of one and half times your normal wages as requires under the Federal Fair Labor Standards Act or Ohio Fair Labor Standards Act, contact the attorneys at Spitz, The Employee’s Law Firm today for a free and confidential initial consultation.
+The wage and hour lawyers at Spitz, The Employee’s Law Firm will provide you with the best options for your pay dispute or failure to pay overtime situation.
+If you even think that you may be entitled to pay that is being withheld from you, call 866-797-6040.